 |Greek Yogurt Cheese|

 So, here’s another one of those things that have me telling you, “I grew up eating this!”
 I did.
 But, it wasn’t really this.
 You may be familiar with labne (or labneh…either works).
 Labne is a cheese made from yogurt, but the labne I grew up eating was flecked with bits of mint and spread into a bowl.
 My Mom would smooth the top with a spoon and created hills and valleys.
 She’d drizzle the fruitiest olive oil over the top and turned those valleys into rivers.
-Yes, I was an imaginative kid.
+Humor me, I was an imaginative child.

 I make it my Mom’s way and I love it, but once I made it this way…it became my favorite.
 I do a few things to get as much of the whey out of the yogurt as possible and get it nice and thick.
 Then, I add just a bit of salt and the best olive oil I can find.
 Stop right there, and what you end up with is so similar to goat cheese.
 That is what inspired me to roll it into logs and serve it the same way you’d serve any goat cheese.
 Take it a step further and use a variety of herbs, depending on what you’d like to serve it with.
 Sprinkle them over the top or you could finely chop the herbs and roll the log to completely cover it.
 There are so many possibilities with this cheese.